lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/06_Assembly_using_SPADES.md

 We will save the output from the command using `>spades.out` in a file to be able to follow progress. `2>&1` makes sure any error-messages are written to the same file.
 Run the assembly as follows:

-**NOTE** the assembly will take many hours, so use the `screen` command!
+**NOTE** the assembly will take around two hours, so use the `screen` command!
 See [https://wiki.uio.no/projects/clsi/index.php/Tip:using_screen](https://wiki.uio.no/projects/clsi/index.php/Tip:using_screen)

 ```
 spades.py -t 2 -k 21,33,55,77 --careful \